wiki @ ticX

 To buy a share in a property you first need to become a ticX subscriber.
 Subscribers get access to eXtra detailed information about each property to enable them to make an informed investment decision.

-Generally, for a single residential property, the ideal number of co-owner investors would be from 2 to 6.
+There can be several owners as tenants in common but generally, for a single residential property, the ideal number of co-owner investors would be from 2 to 6.